jaehyeon-kim/jaehyeon-kim.github.io/content/blog/2024-09-18-dbt-guide/index.md

 <!--more-->

-As the CI process executes tests in multiple phases, it is advised to deploy a new relese automatically in lower environments, and it supports fast iteration.
+As the CI process executes tests in multiple phases, it is advised to deploy a new release automatically in lower environments, and it supports fast iteration.
 In higher environments, however, the testing scope is normally beyond what a development team can control.
 Often we involve business teams to perform extensive testing using BI tools and a new release can be deployed only if it is signed-off by them.
 Besides, changes in a new release must not be executed in main datasets until it is approved.
 To meet those requirements, either [blue/green deployment](https://discourse.getdbt.com/t/performing-a-blue-green-deploy-of-your-dbt-project-on-snowflake/1349) or the [Write-Audit-Publish (WAP)](https://lakefs.io/blog/data-engineering-patterns-write-audit-publish/) pattern can be considered.
 In this post, we employ the WAP pattern because BigQuery does not support renaming datasets by default.

 * [DBT CI/CD Demo with BigQuery and GitHub Actions](/blog/2024-09-05-dbt-cicd-demo)
 * [Guide to Running DBT in Production](#) (this post)